Understanding the tools of the future.

 How It Works

-• Prompted it with real production tasks: organise layers, rename compositions, find-and-replace across text layers.
+- From the terminal I prompted Claude Code with real production tasks: organise layers, rename compositions, find-and-replace across text layers.

 What I Learned

-But it works.
-And it raises interesting questions about where creative tooling is heading.
-I wanted to be the kind of person who's already testing that, not reading about it later.
+I wanted to be someone already testing that, not reading about it later.